Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 3 - Variables.md

 print(myVariable) -- Prints "Goodbye World!"
 ```

 Notice that we didn't use `local` when changing the value on the third line.
 This is because we already declared the variable on the first line.
 Using `local` again would create a new, separate variable with the same name.
-While this might work in simple examples such as this, it can lead to unexpected problems in more complex code.
+While this doesn't make a difference in simple examples such as this, it can lead to unexpected problems in more complex code.
 We'll discuss this further in a later section.

 > **⚠️ Remember**